Mystery of the clan chief's bones cracked by science

-HE was a clan chief whose backing for Bonnie Prine Charlie and the Jacobite cause earned him the dubious honour of being the last man to be beheaded in the British Isles.
+HE was a clan chief whose backing for Bonnie Prince Charlie and the Jacobite cause earned him the dubious honour of being the last man to be beheaded in the British Isles.

 But now a myth that the remains of Simon Fraser, 11th Lord Lovat, were smuggled back to Scotland by his supporters have been laid to rest by modern forensic science.